 The specimen should be kept at room temperature and delivered via overnight shipping.
 FedEx is preferred.
 If shipment is delayed by one or two days, the specimen should be refrigerated and shipped at room temperature.
 Do not freeze the specimen.
 Samples collected on Friday can be safely designated for Monday delivery.

-Prenatal diagnosis is available if the familial mutation is known.
+If prenatal whole exome sequencing is desired for ultrasound findings, please see the prenatal exome sequencing test page.
+If prenatal diagnosis is desired for a known pathogenic familial mutation, targeted testing is available.
 Additional fees for cell culture and maternal cell contamination may apply.
 Maternal cell contamination studies are required for all prenatal molecular tests.
 Contact the laboratory prior to sending a prenatal specimen.

 Call our laboratory at 1-800-473-9411 or contact one of our Laboratory Genetic Counselors for assistance.